MrKarimiD/nerfstudio-HDR/README-pandora.md

             - Shutter speed: determined below
             - ISO: 800
             - WB: 3500
     - Make sure the cameras point up to avoid having lights in the seam.
+    - Make sure to film up and down to get good coverage

 2. First capture with well-exposed cameras.
     - Change shutter speed to get a well-exposed image. **Note the shutter speed.**